CBS' Chris Licht expected to be named as new CNN chief – KION546

 AP Media Writer

 NEW YORK (AP) — Chris Licht, who currently runs Stephen Colbert’s late-night show at CBS but has a news background, is expected to be named the new president of CNN.
-An executive familiar with the discussions who spoke on condition of anonymity confirmed the news, first reported by the website Puck.
-Licht would replace Jeff Zucker at the helm of CNN, after he was forced out for not informing his bosses of a romantic relationship with another CNN executive.
+An executive familiar with the discussions who spoke on condition of anonymity confirmed the news.
+It was first reported by the website Puck.
+Licht would replace Jeff Zucker at the helm of CNN.
+Zucker was forced out for not informing his bosses of a romantic relationship with another CNN executive.
 Licht is executive vice president of special programming at CBS.
 Before guiding Colbert to the top of the late-night ratings, he ran the ‘CBS This Morning’ news show and ‘Morning Joe’ on MSNBC.